Matzo Brei Recipe – Classic Jewish Comfort Food for Breakfast, Brunch or Brinner

 Now I understand why some people like this dish sweet.
 After that first taste, I ended up piling on the applesauce.
 There’s something about that added sweetness that really enhances the egg/matzo mixture.
 I cleaned my plate.
 It’s the perfect comfort food, and it stuck with me all day… I skipped lunch.

 Fast forward to now.
-Matzo brei has become a regular part of our Passover meal rotation.
+Matzo brei has become a regular part of our kosher for Passover meal rotation.
 It’s a great way to use up the extra matzo from the Seder.
 We eat it for breakfast, brunch and brinner.
 It’s so adaptable and tasty, we actually look forward to it all year!

 How do you like your matzo brei?